 John Martin uses Burckhardt’s assertion as a starting point to analyze the moral and political redefinitions that took place during the Renaissance as an extension of their newly developed sense of self, yet he also nods to the various scholars who reject the claim that the Middle Ages had no room for the individual man.
 Although Martin does not explore the possibility of earlier conceptions of the individual in his work, plenty of other scholars do.

 For example, in his book The Individual in Medieval Society, Walter Ullmann, goes back all the way to the 12th century as his point of origin for growing awareness of the individual.
 R. W. Southern makes similar observations in Medieval Humanism and Other Studies.
 The Classical Heritage and its Beneficiaries by R. R. Bolgar comes to the same conclusions as well, positing the 12th century as the true beginning of a shift toward what would eventually become modern individuality.
-I will take from both stances: Burckhardt’s positioning of the Medieval man in a series of groups and Ullmann’s assertion that budding individuality goes back as far as the 12th century.
+I will take from both stances: Burckhardt’s positioning of the medieval man in a series of groups and Ullmann’s assertion that budding individuality goes back as far as the 12th century.
 My conclusion and the understanding that I will use throughout my argument is this: in determining which groups get privileged and which do not (sometimes against the wishes of other members of a particular circle) the group member becomes an individual.
 We see this in Launcelot’s adventures outside of Arthur’s influence, in Gawain’s choice of the Grail Quest over the king, and throughout the life of Sir Tristram.

 Sir Tristram offers an especially complex example of an individual who appears to forsake many of the bonds of the established knightly communities, while at the same time embodying and even furthering them.
 Donald Schueler explores Tristram’s place in the story and states, “the section has much to do, as one might suppose, with the adventures of Sir Tristram, but the activities of that knight have a distressing habit of occurring almost always beyond the range of Arthur’s influence” (Schueler, 52).
 In many ways, Tristram may seem like the opposite of the typical knight, yet even he cannot escape Arthur’s community—not within the story itself or within one’s analysis of it.
 Schueler later states, “the story of Tristram makes sense in the overall narrative pattern only if it is considered an analogue to the main drama of Arthur’s Round Table, paralleling that story in its action and characterization as it does in time” (Schueler, 53).
 Yet if Tristram’s actions are in many ways the antithesis to the attitudes of the typical Round Table knight, there is some deeper connection to create the analogy between the two (similar to the logical relationship of contrariety—of polar opposition—between S and non S on the semiotic square.)